 Use the link below to read/listen to a message from Professor Craig Mahoney, UWS Principal & Vice-Chancellor, regarding the UK exiting the European Union.

 If you are planning to travel on UWS business in the next six months, or if any of your UK students are planning trips to the EU, you must be prepared and plan ahead.

-There is the potential for travel disruption around the date the UK leaves the EU and staff and students are reminded to keep this in mind when booking trips.
+There is the potential for travel disruption around the date the UK leaves the EU in December 2020 and staff and students are reminded to keep this in mind when booking trips.
 Providing people follow the established University process for business trips outside the UK by completing the Business Travel Form, the University’s standard travel insurance will be in place, however this won’t prevent the inconvenience of delays.

 There will be full protection and maintenance of the current arrangements for journeys between the UK and Ireland for UK and Irish citizens.

 Please do bear in mind that this situation is fluid and subject to change, and we will do our best to ensure you are kept up-to-date with announcements and relevant guidance.

 Further advice is available from UWS’ Resilience and Safety team.
 For more information, please contact Jacqueline Thomson on 3181 or email at firstname.lastname@example.org

 UWS staff and students travelling on University business should check the Foreign Travel Advice section of the Foreign and Commonwealth Office (FCO) website regularly prior to travel to assess the entry requirements for the country they’re visiting.